Perforated Arduino Enclosure

 That one should work too - I just printed the bottom half.
 I wanted to use less plastic, so I made this version.
 Also the cuts along the snapfit make it easier to get this version open.

 I could not have made it without the fantastic work of Mikko's Arduino Box model, which I used for the model of the Uno itself: https://tinkercad.com/things/gj927lPLv2P-arduino-box

-Perforated Arduino Enclosure by AMS3000 is licensed under the Attribution - Non-Commercial - Share Alike license.
+Perforated Arduino Enclosure by AMS3000 is licensed under the Creative Commons - Attribution - Non-Commercial - Share Alike license.

-We're sure AMS3000 would love to see what you've printed - take a photo and share it on Thingiverse as a Make.
+We're sure AMS3000 would love to see what you've printed.
+Please document your print and share a Make with the community.

 To post a Make simply visit this Thing again and click I Made One to start uploading your photo.
 It’s even easier to post a Make via the Thingiverse Mobile app (available via Google Play and Apple App Store).